velvia/links/rust.md

 * [The Rust Book](https://doc.rust-lang.org/book/2018-edition/ch00-00-introduction.html) - probably the best starting point
 * [Rust By Example](http://rustbyexample.com/) - also the guide on their site is pretty good.
-* [Rust: A Unique Perspective](https://limpet.net/mbrubeck/2019/02/07/rust-a-unique-perspective.html) - great supplement about Rust ownership from angle of unique access
+* [Rust: A Unique Perspective](https://limpet.net/mbrubeck/2019/02/07/rust-a-unique-perspective.html) - comprehensive summary about Rust ownership from angle of unique access, covers RC/Arc etc.
+* [Rust Borrowing and Ownership](http://squidarth.com/rc/rust/2018/05/31/rust-borrowing-and-ownership.html) - easy-to-read, short summary of basic ownership, borrowing, and lifetime references
 * [Understanding Rust Lifetimes](https://medium.com/nearprotocol/understanding-rust-lifetimes-e813bcd405fa)
 * [Learn Rust with Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/) - hilarious.
 * [The Evolution of Rust Programmers](http://antoyo.ml/evolution-rust-programmer) - hilarious look at different coding styles
 * [Rust and the Three Laws of Informatics](https://blog.usejournal.com/rust-and-the-three-laws-of-informatics-4324062b322b) - great detailed guide to how Rust allows developers to uncompromisingly achieve correctness, maintainability, AND efficiency
 * [On Rusts Module System](https://gist.github.com/DanielKeep/470f4e114d28cd0c8d43) - good explanation of paths, naming, modules -- see this when compiler complains about cannot find symbols

+[Speed without wizardry](http://fitzgeraldnick.com/2018/02/26/speed-without-wizardry.html) - how using Rust is safer and better than using hacks in Javascript

 Online resources and help:
 * The Rust [Discord #beginners](https://discordapp.com/channels/442252698964721669/448238009733742612) channel has been pretty helpful for me